L21s/prometheus-filesystem-exporter/README.md

 touch /host/metrics/answer_to_everything
 ```

-You will see that the exporter immediately picks up the value:
+You will see that the exporter immediately picks up the metric:

 ```shell
 curl -s http://localhost:8080/metrics | grep answer_to_everything